Exploring Humidifiers as an Option to Reduce COPD Symptoms

 For senior loved ones and those with lung conditions such as COPD, maintaining the best possible air quality in the house is essential.
-Air that is too dry, for instance, may induce COPD exacerbation or trigger other health problems such as:
+Air that is too dry, for instance, may induce COPD symptoms or trigger other health problems such as:

 - Dry, itchy, or chapped skin